fabrix-app/docs/en/start.md

 # [Start](#start)

 Fabrix is a framework, and is downloadable as a module from [**npm**](https://www.npmjs.com/package/@fabrix/fabrix).
-This guide will walk through how to set up a new fabrix application using the fabrix installer.
+This guide will walk through how to set up a new Fabrix application using the Fabrix installer.

 If you haven't yet installed Node, download it from [**nodejs.org**](https://nodejs.org/en/) and follow the instructions there.